Going Dark in Windows - An Offline Single Player DRM Free Gaming PC without Internet Connection, Only LAN.

 - They were physical offline products.
 This means that once you purchased it from the store, you can use the device and play your games whenever you want, for as long as you want, there are no software updates, games were more polished, the bugs that were in the game usually would be fun (like missingno in gen 1 pokemon, lvl 365 here I come, but only use missigno in Cable Link battles because you don't get experience there.
 If you use it in combat, it will level up and I think it dropped back to level 100, significantly making it less powerful).
 It could be 10 years later, and as long as the physical circuits were working, and no hardware issues, you would guarantee reliving that experience.

 Once games went digital, companies locked the software down (not code, but access to play).
 CD Keys (although I'm not against this one), SecuROM, and other things were built to prevent people from pirating, but things continued developing.
 I buy all of my games, because I do believe in supporting the developers, regardless whether they are a big company or an indie developer.
 I'll buy the game once, and after that, I never want to talk to you again.
 I own it, and I'll put it on all of my computers if I want.
 I don't tend to share my purchased binaries though since I do want to incentivize the purchase from the original vendors.
 It's a balancing act between trying to meet in the middle between consumer rights and vendor rights.
 I think most consumers are reasonable and can make moral decisions on whether or not they want to redistribute copyrighted binaries.
 I think if vendors aren't too greedy, and actually try to trust the consumers in supporting them, not charging insane rates, and then trying to also control if you could even play the game after purchase (mandatory online logins, forcing periodic verification, controlling the installation files - I love Steam, but I don't buy from them anymore (I use GOG now or I buy the CDs directly on eBay and then back them up).
 I do know that Steamworks is something that a vendor decides to use, and not all games on Steam have DRM, but Steam created a pretty effective DRM ecosystem (which I completely understand and I can accept it in some limited situations, like for streamed content, fine, but for an offline single player game (not multiplayer), it's unacceptable from the consumer perspective.
-To make matters worse, there isn't even a "DRM" label on the Steam games.
+To make matters worse, there isn't even a "DRM" label on the Steam games (or at least it may exist deep within the game page itself on the bottom right, but no easily visible DRM labeling).
 If Steam wants to be consumer friendly and help protect consumer rights, they would add a "DRM" label.
 This means that the vendor can decide if they want to use Steamworks DRM or not, but if they do, they get a label.
 This may seem like it's almost sabotaging the vendor's sales, maybe, but Steam being a platform for consumers also means that consumers should have full transparency when making a purchase.
-It's logical to tag any games that have DRM on Steam as "DRM".
+It's logical to tag any games that have DRM on Steam as "DRM", and allow an easy search filter to just be able to see DRM-free options.
 This simple change would actually motivate me to come back and buy games on Steam, because if games are labeled, at least I can decide to buy the game or not, and I won't feel like Steam or the vendors are "trying to sneak one on me and get a purchase".
 I'm ok with having a Steam account so that I can be able to re-download my games, but I'm not ok with a mandatory client though, and for DRM free games, Steam should also allow people to download the binaries of the DRM free game via the website from within their account.
 This is what GOG does.
 GOG's client is optional, but it does bring those nice features Steam has, but still respecting your rights.
 Steam having a 2 hour play time return window is ridiculous as well.
 Nobody can even really beat or experience a game in two hours.
 This one bit me personally before when I started experiencing technical issues when Wolcen first came out in 2020.
 I primarily bought that game because it allowed you to play the game on Offline Single Player (even with the Steam DRM), but problem was they released some updates that made it so my Single Player character never actually saved on disk (multiplayer was fine).
 I waited for months, patch after patch, and still nothing.
 I even reported the problem with a good amount of information from my trial and error debugging, I never got a response from Wolcen.
 I gave up on that game even though I was starting to enjoy it, and never went back.
 It's sad.
 But because I had played the game for prolly 20-50 hours in a few days (but didn't beat it, it's an ARPG, I was taking my time), and started experiencing unplayable errors, it was too late.
 This happened to be my last direct purchase on the Steam platform (February 15, 2020).